pepopowitz/tdd-workshop/module-5/README.md

 - Repeat

 ## Specifications

+It might help to read the [Suggestions](#suggestions) below before implementing the specifications.

 #### 0. Begin with a random "seed" or starting sequence.
 For each "tick" of the game, return the next state based on the current state.